HasibAlMuzdadid/HasibAlMuzdadid.github.io/README.md

 Email: muzdadid@gmail.com

 ## Project Description :
-This repository contains all the elements of my personal portfolio website.
+This repository contains all the stuffs of my personal portfolio website.
 All my backgrounds, achievements and other stuffs are showcased here.